 Contactless deliveries or zero contact deliveries are here to stay and some reasons are:

 Although it majorly refers to the delivery side of the operations, achieving contactless pickups is the first step in the entire delivery lifecycle.
 Curbside pickups, dark stores, retail stores becoming fulfilment centres are all part of this change and this is the new face of the retail supply chain.
 From label generation, order allocation, assignment, everything needs to be digitally run in order to minimise human face-to-face interaction and this is one of the most important factors in ensuring that there is minimum scope of transmission at the pickup point.
-Any compromise at this stage could potentially lead to a chain reaction and put the entire system and its stakeholders under risk or exposure.
+Any compromise at this stage could potentially lead to a chain reaction and put the entire system and its stakeholders at risk or exposure.
 This also comes with the unsaid but uncompromising adherence to safety measures such as sanitizing the premises regularly and ensuring that the staff working at these places are routinely checked for wellness and ensured that they are healthy and fit.

-Door step deliveries, Out-of-the-door deliveries are part of the new normal where the delivery executive leaves the parcel outside the premises of the customer.
+Doorstep deliveries, Out-of-the-door deliveries are part of the new normal where the delivery executive leaves the parcel outside the premises of the customer.
 This needs new methods of collecting proof of delivery.
 Some ways of collecting proof of delivery in a contactless manner include:

+This is another important component of contactless delivery software.
 Since these are unprecedented situations, there is a lot of anxiety, panic and fear gripping the minds of customers.
 In order to give them a bit of a relief, a lot of retailers are providing customers with the ability to track the health parameters of the delivery executive so that they can be sure of not being exposed to any sort of vulnerability or a health risk.
 They need to be assured that the delivery is safe and secure.
 This is especially true in the case of food and grocery deliveries.

 QSR deliveries are slowly opening up in different parts of the world.
 After months of lockdown and no clear visibility into the means and the modes that can put anyone under massive risk, this level of visibility can help in alleviating some of the fears which are in the minds of customers which are only natural given the unique nature of circumstances.